This fresh mango dip covers all of the bases. The jalapeno adds a forceful kick while the sweet fruit refreshes and cools your mouth back down.

-Serve it with chips, atop tacos, alongside fish, or even on its own.
+Serve it with chips like our spicy root vegetable chips, atop tacos, alongside fish, or even on its own.
 It’ll add a burst of flavor to whatever you pair it with.

 Go ahead and eat the whole bowl in one sitting, if you please.
 I promise not to tell, so long as you don’t tell on me…